Write SELinux policy

-The Android Open Source Project (AOSP) provides a solid base policy for the applications and services that are common across all Android devices.
+The Android Open Source Project (AOSP) provides a solid base policy for the apps and services that are common across all Android devices.
 Contributors to AOSP regularly refine this policy.
 The core policy is expected to make up about 90–95% of the final on-device policy with device-specific customizations making up the remaining 5–10%.
 This article focuses on these device-specific customizations, how to write device-specific policy, and some of the pitfalls to avoid along the way.

 Device bringup